preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 + **Publishing Apps**: You can select one publishing app to show metrics for.
 If you don't, all Publishing Apps will be shown.
 Available for Pages only.
 + **Page Types**: You can select one page type to show metrics for.
 If you don't, all page types will be shown.
 Available for Pages only.

+For the scope "User Activity" no further options are shown here.
+You sett Metrics, see below.

 Metrics
 *********
 The following settings are available here: